-- Press 7/8 and 9/0 controls on the keyless entry pad at the same time to lock the doors (when the driver's door is closed). - Open a door and press the power door lock control to lock the doors
+- Press 7/8 and 9/0 controls on the keyless entry pad at the same time to lock the doors (driver's door must be closed). - Open any door, liftgate or liftgate window and press the power door lock control to lock the doors.